 Hiring managers use certificates as verifiable evidence of up-to-date skills when resumes are noisy.
 Pearson VUE’s industry report shows organizations increasingly value certified employees and fund certification programs.

-Recruiters use certifications to filter candidates for specialized roles (cloud, cybersecurity, data).
-Market reports from training providers and recruiter surveys show certified applicants move faster through screening funnels.5
+Recruiters use certifications to filter candidates for specialized roles (for example these including cloud, cybersecurity, data).
+Market reports from training providers and recruiter surveys show certified applicants move faster through hiring processes.5

 Salary and role mobility

-Several salary studies and IT skills reports show certified practitioners tend to land higher pay or move into higher-paying roles faster than non-certified peers, especially for vendor certificates in cloud and security.
+Several salary studies and IT skills reports show that certified professionals achieve higher pay or move into higher roles faster than colleagues lacking certs, especially for vendor certificates in cloud and security.
 CompTIA and Global Knowledge reports document these trends.

 Employer-funded upskilling

-Organizations are shifting from ad-hoc training to formal certification pathways because certifications provide measurable outcomes and compliance evidence.
-Pearson VUE found a notable increase in employer investment in certification programs by 2025.
+Organizations are shifting from ad-hoc training to formal, structured certification paths because certifications provide measurable outcomes and evidence.
+Pearson VUE found a significant increase in employer investment in certification programs by 2025.

 Career resilience